 In Peace, The grasshopper population is 8 percent moderate and 4 percent over the threshold.

-Our product is ROHS, ROHS2, ISO 9001:2000, ISO 14001:1996 complaint and FIFRA exempted.
+Our product is ROHS, ROHS2, ISO 9001:2000, ISO 14001:1996, APVMA, NEA complaint and FIFRA exempted.
 Our product will not kill the targeted as well as non-targeted species but only repel which helps in maintaining the ecological balance of the earth.

 Termirepel™ Masterbatch is specially made for polymeric applications and used as additives in their processing time.

 Agricultural equipment can be covered by our Termirepel™ product and have an effective protection against these pesky grasshoppers.
-The crops which are suitable to cover by plastic bags/covers can be applied by our product.
+The crops which are suitable to cover with plastic bags/covers can be applied to our product.